rvrbetastudent/Rvrbeta-01/Oct5/ReadMe.md

-Program Name: RenumberingFiles.exe
 Author: Ryan Vrbeta
 Date: 2025-10-1
 Description:
-    This program performs renumbering of files, and is user friendly.
-    Streamlining this program with Pyinstaller seemed like the logical choice to make.
+    Check the dist folder for all .exes!

 Usage:
     No requirements needed!
-Just run and have your files be sorted.
+Just run and have your files be sorted, play chess, list copied emails and phone numbers, etc. All files are self explanatory.